zhiwehu/Python-programming-exercises/README.md

 ## Python Comics

-Hey guys I just created a comic for learning Python if you like you could see it from here: https://aicodeplayer.com For now I just use Chinese if you like I could use English as well.
+Hey guys I just created a comic for learning Python if you like you could see it from here: https://aicodeplayer.com For now I have used Chinese but if you like I could use English as well.

 ![Python Comic](https://github.com/zhiwehu/Python-programming-exercises/blob/master/comic.png?raw=true)